Syrian Constitutional Committee: October 2021 session

 On 22 October 2021, yet another round of peace talks failed to reach common ground.
 No date for the next round was determined.

 March 2022 session

 On 21 March 2022, the seventh meeting began.
 Emphasis was placed on four areas of constitutional principles: governance, state identity, state symbols, and the regulation and function of public authorities.
 The talks ended with some amendments on select pieces of presented text.

 May 2022 session

 On 30 May 2022, the eighth meeting began.
-Although some agreement was had on vague common points, the talks were largely dominated by disagreements on the military's role in the transfer of power, imposed sanctions, returning refugee rights, human rights, war criminal accountability, military restructuring, and the hierarchy of international agreements and the constitution, and others.
+Although some agreement was achieved on vague common points, the talks were largely dominated by disagreements on the military's role in the transfer of power, imposed sanctions, returning refugee rights, human rights, war criminal accountability, military restructuring, and the hierarchy of international agreements and the constitution, and others.

 Pedersen noted progress in the types of discussion even though no agreed upon content was produced.
 He also stated that the discussions could take years to resolve and that the committee had tacitly agreed to speed up the pace of work and achieve results.